-Florida National University, South Campus, is located in the west area of Miami-Dade County.
-The campus occupies approximately 24,900 sq. ft. and it includes a media resource room, medical and computer Labs, student lounge, reception area, and administrative offices.
+The South Campus is located in the west area of Miami-Dade County.
+The campus occupies approximately 24,900 square feet. and it includes a media resource room, medical and computer Labs, student lounge, reception area, and administrative offices.
 The campus is situated in a large shopping mall with ample lighted parking and surrounding services.
-There is an elevator and wide aisles for accessibility by physically challenged persons.
+There is an elevator and wide aisles for accessibility by individuals with disabilities.

-Florida National University, Training Center, is located in the northwest area of Miami-Dade County.
-The campus occupies approximately 5,600 sq. ft. and it includes computer and medical Labs, reception area, and an administrative office.
-There is lighted parking and the building is equipped with elevators and wide aisles for accessibility by physically challenged persons.
+The Training Center is located in the northwest area of Miami-Dade County.
+The campus occupies approximately 5,600 square feet and it includes a computer lab, classrooms and labs, a reception area, and administrative offices.
+There is lighted parking and the building is equipped with elevators and wide aisles for accessibility by individuals with disabilities.